 We are pleased to attach our audit results report for the forthcoming meeting of the Audit and Governance Committee.
-This report summarises our preliminary audit conclusion in relation to the audit of Fareham Borough Council for 2018/19.
+This report summarises our preliminary audit conclusion in relation to the audit of Fareham Borough Council for 2019/20.

-We are progressing our audit of Fareham Borough Council (the Authority) for the year ended 31 March 2019.
-Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at section 3, before the deadline of 31 July 2019.
+We have substantially completed our audit of Fareham Borough Council (the Authority) for the year ended 31 March 2020.

+Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at section 3, before the accounts publication date of 30 November 2020.
 We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources.